sidharthrajaram/NBA-Predict/README.md

-![the logo bro](/static/predictlogo.png?raw=true "Logo mane") A fun little summer project to predict which NBA players will become superstars. :basketball: :star2:
+![the logo bro](/static/predictlogo.png?raw=true "Logo mane") A fun little summer project to predict how good NBA players can become based on their rookie stats. :basketball:

 ### some (of the gazillion) numbers we track